Who is this course designed for?

 - Practice the behaviours involved in successful collaboration

 - Start to develop your own methodology for collaborative working in real-life situations

 Mode of Delivery

-This training program is a 6 hour session delivered through a blend of face to face (classroom) session and simulation session.
+This session is delivered through a blend of face to face (classroom) and simulation learning.